mfthomps/RESim/README.md

 Analysis is performed entirely through observation of the simulated target system’s memory and processor state, without need for shells, software injection, or kernel symbol tables.
 The analysis is said to be *external* because the analysis observation functions have no effect on the state of the simulated system.

+RESim has been integrated with the *American Fuzzing Lop* (AFL) fuzzer.
+This fuzzing system injects fuzzed data directly into the application read buffer, simplifying the fuzzing setup and workflow.
+RESim automatically replays and analyzes any detected crashes, identifying the causes of crashes, e.g., corruption of execution control.

 Please refer to [the RESim User's Guide](docs/RESim-UsersGuide.pdf) for additional information.
 A brief demonstration of RESim can be seen here:
 (https://nps.box.com/s/rf3n104ualg38pon6b7fm6m6wqk9zz50)